Alvin-Htet/Alvin-Htet.github.io/_projects/Prototype Mars Rover/index.md

 ---
 layout: post
-title: project title
+title: University of Ottawa Mars Rover Team
-description:  short description of the project
+description:  Led a team on design, integration, and testing of a prototype mars rover.
 skills:
 - skill 1
 - skill 2
-main-image: /project.webp
+main-image: /work_2.jpg
 ---